 Scroll down to the recipe card to find the ingredient quantities and recipe instructions.

 - All-purpose flour – Here’s how to measure flour.

-- Light brown sugar – Learn more: Light Brown Sugar vs Dark Brown Sugar: What’s the Difference?
+- Sugar – You’ll need both granulated sugar and light brown sugar today.
+Take a look at this post on Light Brown Sugar vs Dark Brown Sugar: What’s the Difference? to learn more!

 - Unsalted butter – Find out the difference between unsalted vs. salted butter.

 - Oats – Use rolled oats for this recipe.

 For the Topping